Hull F.C.: 1895–2002: The Boulevard

-Hull F.C. moved into The Boulevard shortly after the formation of the Northern Rugby Football Union.
-Between 1904 and 1905 the ground was shared with Hull City A.F.C. and speedway also took place during the 1940s, 1970s, and 1980s, and also had a greyhound track in 2007.
-The Boulevard also hosted many international rugby league games.
-Like a number of grounds at the time, the pitch at The Boulevard was surrounded by a Motorcycle speedway track that was also later used for Greyhound racing.
+Hull F.C. moved into The Boulevard shortly after the formation of the Northern Rugby Football Union in 1895, and between 1904 and 1905 the ground was shared with Hull City A.F.C..
+The Boulevard also hosted many international rugby league games, and like a number of grounds during the 1940s, 1970s, and 1980s, the pitch at The Boulevard was surrounded by a Motorcycle speedway track that was also later used for greyhound racing.

-2003 – present: MKM Stadium
+2003–present: MKM Stadium

-In 2003 Hull F.C. moved into the KC Stadium, renamed KCOM Stadium in 2016 and MKM Stadium in 2021, which they share with Hull City for a second time in their history.
-The record attendance for a rugby league ground was 23,004 in 2007 when they played local rivals Hull Kingston Rovers.
+Hull F.C. moved into the KC Stadium in 2003, renamed KCOM Stadium in 2016 and MKM Stadium in 2021, which they share with Hull City A.F.C. for a second time in their history.
+The record attendance for a rugby league ground was at KCOM Stadium in 2007, when 23,004 spectators watched the club play local rivals Hull Kingston Rovers.